Legal framework

 At Berkswich, we strive to inspire our children to have an innate curiosity and fascination about the world that we live in and the diversity around them.
 Our goal is for all children to develop a love of geography.

-Our ambitious geography curriculum is designed to have concepts weaved throughout every year group in order to encourage purposeful repetition to ensure the progressive development of geographical concepts, knowledge and skills.
+Our ambitious geography curriculum is designed to have concepts weaved throughout every year group to encourage purposeful repetition to ensure the progressive development of geographical concepts, knowledge and skills.
 This consistently builds on previous understanding so that our children are striving to become geographers who understand their own significance in the world which will remain with them for the rest of their lives.

 Our aim is to create a learning environment where children have a thirst for investigation and new learning.
-This is underpinned by geographical vocabulary enabling children to effectively communicate the interaction between physical and human processes.
+This is underpinned by geographical vocabulary, enabling children to effectively communicate the interaction between physical and human processes.

 The implementation of the geography curriculum

 To ensure high standards of teaching and learning in geography, we implement a curriculum that is progressive throughout the whole school which enables all children to gain real-life geographical experiences.
-Our geography curriculum focuses on knowledge and skills stated in the National Curriculum which provides a framework outlining the knowledge and skills taught in each Key Stage which aims to enable pupils to:
+Our geography curriculum focuses on knowledge and skills stated in the National Curriculum which provides a framework outlining the knowledge and skills taught in each Key Stage to enable pupils to:

 Planning in school is structured systematically and has been tailored to the needs of our children using the Chris Quigley Geography Curriculum Companion: this ensures that units are in line with our school approach of a concept-driven curriculum.
-Although a unit may have a particular focus, the learning progress is based on the geographical concepts: location, physical features, human features, diversity, physical processes, human processes and map techniques.
-We recognise that these will strengthen the schema as the basis of all geographical knowledge.
+Although a unit may have a particular focus, the learning progress is based on the geographical concepts:

 In Nursery and Reception, all children are taught geography as an integral part of the learning covered during the academic year.
 All geographical objectives within the EYFS are underpinned by the objectives of the early learning goals (ELGs).
 The geography curriculum in the EYFS enables children to: